-Conditional Cautions 5.4
+Conditional Cautions 5.3

 Description A conditional caution is defined as 'a caution which is given in respect of an offence committed by the offender and which has conditions attached to it'.
 11 Conditional cautions are one of a range of out-of-court disposals determined by the Police, and provide an effective, swift and speedy resolution in appropriate cases.
 The perpetrator of the offence must admit liability and agree to the alternative out of court disposal.
 Conditions can be reparative (e.g. an apology or community work), rehabilitative (e.g. an alcohol or drug awareness session) or restrictive (i.e. not to approach a particular person or area).
 Current utilisation of conditional cautions in Barnet is very limited.
-The initial proposal is to increase use of conditional cautions targeting for example, alcohol related crime and anti-social behaviour and/or domestic violence/ hate crime.
-T Development dis B. C. L. 111 Target Group People who are arrested in Barnet who could be prosecuted in court if alternatives are not available, the specific focus for a range of out of court disposals being alcohol-related issues/ domestic violence.
-Outcomes Introduction of new skills to change behaviours associated with crime Reduce re-offending through rehabilitative punishment Earlier intervention and 'upstream' crime prevention Reduction in reoffending for alcohol related crime and ASB/ domestic violence Reduction in process time / cost for police officers (assessment / custody / convictions / cost of court process) Reduced strain on services from the Cell Management Team in custodial suites Victims may receive compensation by way of reparation (increased victim satisfaction) Reduction in self-harm from defendants being left in custody for long periods of time Reduced demand for legal aid Reduced throughput for magistrates court Increased victim satisfaction through increased community participation in educational remedies and / or reparative solutions (it will be essential that the victim agrees that a conditional caution is a suitable disposal for the crime committed) Evidence The overall national compliance rate according to Crown Prosecution Service (CPS) data for conditional cautioning is 81.4%, a high level of success rate.
+The initial proposal is to increase use of conditional cautions targeting for example, alcohol related crime and anti-social behaviour.
+The police view is that obstacles include a requirement for additional police training in the use of conditional cautions, and the lack of suitable "conditions".
+Target Group People who are arrested in Barnet who could be prosecuted in court if alternatives are not available, the specific focus for a range of out of court disposals being alcohol-related issues initially.
+Outcomes Introduction of new skills to change behaviours associated with crime Reduce re-offending through rehabilitative punishment, for example alcohol awareness courses Earlier intervention and 'upstream' crime prevention Reduction in reoffending for alcohol related crime and ASB/ domestic violence Reduction in process time / cost for police officers (assessment / custody / convictions / cost of court process) Reduced strain on services from the Cell Management Team in custodial suites Victims may receive compensation by way of reparation (increased victim satisfaction) Reduction in self-harm from defendants being left in custody for long periods of time Reduced demand for legal aid Reduced throughput for magistrates court Increased victim satisfaction through increased community participation in educational remedies and / or reparative solutions (it will be essential that the victim agrees that a conditional caution is a suitable disposal for the crime committed) Evidence The overall national compliance rate according to Crown Prosecution Service (CPS) data for conditional cautioning is 81.4%, a high level of success rate.
 Use of conditional cautions is low in Barnet and across London showing that there is significant opportunity to leverage this approach.
 The number of conditional cautions administered in the whole London area (pre-charge) for Q1 2012/13 was 77 (down from 2011/12) and 28 post charge (up from 2011/12 data).
 In 2011, only 13 conditional cautions were issued in Barnet in total.
-12 The value of brief interventions as a low cost and early intervention for non- dependent drinkers has been recognised.
-13 It has been estimated that providing information and advice in this way can lead to a 24% reduction in alcohol consumption.
-14 Research shows brief interventions to be effective in reducing mortality amongst problem drinker populations by about 23% to 36%.
-15

 11 Home Office, 2004

 12 Sourced from Barnet Police service.

-13 Department of Health (2005)

-Page 23 of 45
+Page 22 of 43